MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/develop-using-always-encrypted-with-net-framework-data-provider.md

 # Using Always Encrypted with the .NET Framework Data Provider for SQL Server
 [!INCLUDE[appliesto-ss-asdb-xxxx-xxx-md](../../../includes/appliesto-ss-asdb-xxxx-xxx-md.md)]

-This article provides information on how to develop .NET applications using [Always Encrypted](../../../relational-databases/security/encryption/always-encrypted-database-engine.md) and the [.NET Framework Data Provider for SQL Server](https://msdn.microsoft.com/library/kb9s9ks0(v=vs.110).aspx).
+This article provides information on how to develop .NET applications using [Always Encrypted](always-encrypted-database-engine.md) or [Always Encrypted with secure enclaves](always-encrypted-enclaves.md) and the [.NET Framework Data Provider for SQL Server](https://msdn.microsoft.com/library/kb9s9ks0(v=vs.110).aspx).

 Always Encrypted allows client applications to encrypt sensitive data and never reveal the data or the encryption keys to SQL Server or Azure SQL Database.
 An Always Encrypted enabled driver, such as the .NET Framework Data Provider for SQL Server, achieves this by transparently encrypting and decrypting sensitive data in the client application.
 The driver automatically determines which query parameters correspond to sensitive database columns (protected using Always Encrypted), and encrypts the values of those parameters before passing the data to SQL Server or Azure SQL Database.
 Similarly, the driver transparently decrypts data retrieved from encrypted database columns in query results.
-For more information, see [Always Encrypted](../../../relational-databases/security/encryption/always-encrypted-database-engine.md).
+For more information, see [Develop applications using Always Encrypted](always-encrypted-client-development.md) and [Develop applications using Always Encrypted with secure enclaves](always-encrypted-enclaves-client-development.md).

 ## Prerequisites